Gymbuds/gymbudsapi/README.md

-set up your poetry using poetry install if you need to install new packages do poetry add [package name]
+set up your poetry using poetry install if you need to install new packages do poetry add [package name] if you make changes to models poetry run alembic revision --autogenerate -m

 # set up your postgres DB